k-box/k-box/docs/user/work-with-kbox/publish.md

 ### K-Link Network

-K-Link technology allows users to organize themselves in public or closed networks for easier sharing of relevant information and documents.
+K-Link technology allows users to organize themselves in public or closed networks for easier sharing of relevant information and files.
 Examples are the [K-Link](https://klink.asia/) and [SLM Tajikistan](https://slmtj.net/) networks.

 ### To publish